Samk13/ccprompt/README.md

 - Extracts functions or classes and their inheritance chains.
 - Configurable via a JSON configuration file or command-line arguments.
 - Excludes virtual environment directories if needed.
+- zero dependencies if you are using it for python.

 ## Installation